SpitSwapula/GultraKill/Cheers.md

 your ability to bring joy to my heart in the form of Ultrakill inspired me to commission these scripts in homage to you.
 Fuck you.
 I love you.
 Unlike YanDev you are a sheltered individual actually capable of putting out the best banger I have ever layed hands on.
 The best banger ANYONE has layed hands on.
 And everyone who loved working on these E2s also has you to thank.

 Take heed.
 While I and many others should kneel before you for developing the greatest FPS of a generation, you should be on YOUR knees thanking me for giving you the kind of advice your father probably wasnt around to deliver himself.
+I hope you emerge from your cocoon as a stronger man who can discuss disputes and drive a pursuasive argument to someone.
+And without the safteynet of a mute/block/ban/kick button granted to you by a sanctum you control.